AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 The ACVRP aligned the head tank, the drive pipe, the pump, and the waste valve along one vertical axis.
 The vertical configuration required minimum space and eliminated the need for a tank around the waste valve because water was expelled downwards into the distribution system.
 Unlike the conventional ramp pump design, this condensed design allowed for easier installation into existing plants as it was more compact and interchangeable, and also reduced labor by directly transporting treated water to the chemical stock tank.

 The previous teams had adopted many of the elements of a conventional ram pump system and had been modifying this mechanism to satisfy the team’s gravity-powered water filtration design.
 The current AguaClara ram pump design consisted of a plate attached to a rod loaded with a spring that opens and closes.
 The naturally open state of the plate allowed for the water that flowed down through the drive pipe to pass by the effluent pipe and goes into waste; its acceleration created enough force to overcome the spring force and to close the plate.
-This closed state built high pressure in the region of the plate and the effluent valve, and as a result, the water was redirected up through the effluent pipe.
+This closed state built high pressure in the region of the plate and the effluent valve, and as a result of this pressure difference, the water was redirected up through the effluent pipe.
 The headloss during this transfer of water through the effluent pipe decreased the velocity of water and the pressure, which allowed the spring force to overcome the water force and the plate to open.
 The difference in pressure due to constantly alternating between these two states, open and closed, allowed for the water to be pumped up (Figure 3).

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images_Diagrams/valve_cycle.png?raw=True" height=300>